 - It's the week between Christmas and New Years

 - It's a county-wide school closing for whatever reason they say (during the school year, of course)

-- It's because we need our own mental health day
+- It's because we need our own mental health day (usually the main reason)

 What insurance plans are accepted?